FOSS-Cell-GECPKD/OpenHack-20/README.md

 -------

 Top 3 contributors would be awarded and everyone who successfully completes their projects would be rewarded with certificates for their invaluable open source contributions.
-(Extra points to those who also start contributing to existing open source projects! :D)
+The top 3 students would be judged on criterias like quality of contributions, good communication, helping others, contributing to existing open source projects, etc.

 For doubts, feel free to contact [@AnandBaburajan](https://github.com/anandbaburajan/) (Anand Baburajan) or  [@twentyse7en](https://github.com/twentyse7en/)  (Abijith Bahuleyan) at Gitter.